aydasahren/aydasahren/README.md

   <img src="https://komarev.com/ghpvc/?username=aydasahren&label=Profile%20views&color=0e75b6&style=flat" alt="aydasahren" />
 </p>

-Originally from Johor, Malaysia - I am currently pursuing Data Science at Penn State University.
+Originally from Johor, Malaysia - I am currently pursuing a bachelor's degree in Data Science at Penn State University, USA.
 I enjoy discovering new tools and methods to help me see the bigger picture in transforming and solving data.

 ### 💡 What I’m About